adrn/gala/docs/coordinates/index.rst

 The above Galactocentric coordinate transformations require full 3D position and velocity information.
-However, transforming proper motion components between different Barycentric coordinate frames is just a rotation, and can therefore be done with just sky position and proper motions.
+However, transforming proper motion components between different Barycentric coordinate frames is a pure rotation, and can therefore be done with only sky position and proper motions.
 For example, to convert from ICRS proper motions to Galactic proper motions::

     >>> icrs = coord.ICRS(ra=11.23*u.degree, dec=58.13*u.degree,